JanBlahout/Bank-app/README.md

 You should be able to login, transfer money, request loan and close the account.
 All the actions have time stamps.
 Condition to get a loan:
-loan > 0
-atleast 1 movement has to be equal or greater to (loan amount * 0.1)
+loan > 0 and atleast 1 movement has to be equal or greater to (loan amount * 0.1)

 Created in Udemy course